paulrosmer/paulrosmer.github.io/README.md

 ## WELCOME!

-I am a PhD student at the [Berlin School of Economics](https://berlinschoolofeconomics.de/home) and [Humboldt Unversität zu Berlin](https://www.wiwi.hu-berlin.de/en/research), where I am working on applied microeconomic theory.
+I am a PhD student at the [Berlin School of Economics](https://berlinschoolofeconomics.de/home) and [Humboldt Unversität zu Berlin](https://www.wiwi.hu-berlin.de/en/research), where I am working on (applied) microeconomic theory and behavioral economics.
+I am especially interested in Market Design and the Microeconomics of AI.
 I am also a fellow at the Berlin Centre for Consumer Policies (BCCP).
 In my freetime, I contribute to the public good of ensuring reproducibility and replicability of economic research.
 <br/>
 <br/>
 Find my [CV here](https://paulrosmer.github.io/CV_Paul_Rosmer.pdf) and feel free to contact me at [paul.rosmer@hu-berlin.de](mailto:paul.rosmer@student.hu-berlin.de).  <br/>